Climate Summary for Florida - September 2016

 According to the US Drought Monitor, at the end of August 86% of the state was drought-free, with the remaining 14% (including Nassau, Duval, Clay, Saint Johns, Putnam, Flagler, Volusia, Brevard, and portions of Madison, Lake, Seminole, Orange, Osceola, Indian River and Okeechobee Counties) experiencing abnormally dry (D0) conditions.
 In the first week of September, rains from Hermine ameliorated some of the D0 conditions, leaving only 6% of the state (portions of Nassau, Duval, Saint Johns, Putnam, Seminole, Orange and Brevard Counties, as well as most of Volusia County) in D0.
 In the week that followed, some additional D0 conditions developed in the northern portion of Okaloosa and Walton Counties, and in the northeast of Jackson County.
 This pattern persisted until the last week of the month.
 As of the latest US Drought Monitor report (September 27th), 93% of the state was drought free, and 7% - abnormally dry.
 As of October 1, the water level in Lake Okeechobee was at 15.77’, which is 0.86’ higher than average for this time of the year.

 Appendix 1: Additional September departures from normal data for Florida locations.

-Appendix 2: Select daily maximum and minimum temperature records (° F) tied or broken during September (compiled from NOAA, NWS).
+Appendix 2: Select daily maximum and minimum temperature records (° F) broken during September (compiled from NOAA, NWS).